Indhu0995/IOS_project_Indhu/README.md

 # IOS_project_Indhu
-Run Pod Install - You have to install It before running project
+Run pod install - You have to install It before running project